pimcore/pimcore/doc/Development_Documentation/22_Administration_of_Pimcore/02_Cleanup_Data_Storage.md

 rm -r var/recyclebin
 ```

-**WARNING: The recycle bin is an administrative tool and displays all the deleted elements by any user.
+**WARNING: The recycle bin is an administrative tool that displays any user's deleted elements.
-Due to the nature and complexity of element deletion and restoration process, this should be reserved to administrator and advanced users**
+Due to the nature and complexity of the elements deletion and restoration process, this tool should be reserved for administrator and advanced users**